Skip to Main Content

 Production Manager Services

-South Africa's production landscape combines Cape Town's world-class facilities and Table Mountain backdrop with Johannesburg's urban energy, Kruger National Park's safari environments, and the Garden Route's coastal beauty.
-Production managers working in South Africa must coordinate with the NFVF and the Department of Trade, Industry and Competition (dtic), navigate SANParks filming permits, manage SACAA drone requirements, and handle crew logistics across a country offering extraordinary diversity within relatively short distances.
-The favourable ZAR exchange rate and competitive crew rates make South Africa one of the most cost-effective international production destinations.
+Here is how this works in practice.
+South Africa's production scene combines Cape Town's top-tier facilities and Table Mountain backdrop with Johannesburg's urban energy, Kruger National Park's safari environments, and the Garden Route's coastal beauty.
+Production managers working in South Africa must set up with the NFVF.
+The Department of Trade, Industry and Competition (dtic), handle SANParks filming permits, manage SACAA drone needs, and handle crew logistics across a country offering extraordinary diversity within relatively short distances.
+The favourable ZAR exchange rate and competitive crew rates make South Africa one of the most cost-effective global shoots destinations.

-Through NeedAFixer, we connect you with production managers experienced in South African film production.
-Our network includes professionals who understand the Film and Television Production Incentive (up to 25% plus 5% uplift), dtic coordination, and the operational realities of running productions across Cape Town, Johannesburg, Durban, and the Garden Route.
-They bring established vendor relationships, local crew knowledge, and the administrative expertise to keep your South African production on schedule and on budget.
+Here is the short of it.
+Through NeedAFixer, we connect you with production managers skilled in South African film production.
+Our network has pros who know the Film and Television Production Incentive (up to 25% plus 5% uplift), dtic planning, and the operational realities of running shoots across Cape Town, Johannesburg, Durban, and the Garden Route.
+They bring set up vendor relationships, local crew knowledge, and the administrative expertise to keep your South African production on schedule and on budget.

 ACT 01